-New Market is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, New Market isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in New Market are a mix of both white- and blue-collar jobs.
 Overall, New Market is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in New Market who work in office and administrative support (13.61%), sales jobs (8.65%), and healthcare (8.40%).

 Also of interest is that New Market has more people living here who work in computers and math than 95% of the places in the US.